 A cess pool or pit is essentially a leak-proof holding tank for the waste; they are usually much larger than septic tanks.
 A cess pool needs to be emptied once it is full; this will usually be more frequently than for a septic tank because the liquid needs to be removed as well as sludge because there is no percolation into the soil.
 Responsibility for cess pools is the same as for septic tanks.

 The Highway department is responsible for ensuring that the public highway is not obstructed by standing water.
 This may be taken from the tarmacked surface by ditches, gullies or pipes and may discharge into streams, sewers or onto adjoining land.
 Problems with blocked ditches or highway gullies should be reported to CORMAC Solutions by calling 0300 1234 222 or e-mail email@example.com

 The Council has no direct responsibility for foul water drains, sewers, septic tanks, cess pits etc. Environmental Protections role is to ensure that the person or persons responsible take appropriate remedial action if a drainage problem (e.g. a sewer blockage causing leakage) presents a risk to public health.
 However the Council has no powers enabling it to require South West Water to clear blockages or repair public sewers.

-For more information on drains and drainage please contact the Environmental Protection Team by e-mail email@example.com or by calling 0300 1234 212
+For more information on drains and drainage please contact the Environmental Protection Team by email firstname.lastname@example.org or call 0300 1234 212